matn7/CS-Notes/src/main/java/persistence/README.md

 - Hibernate is going to check for the version number at each update:
     - An Exception will be thrown, to prevent a lost update, if Hibernate doesn't find the In-memory version of an entity to be same as the database version (current version).
-- Exception in thread "main" javax.persistence.OptimisticLockException:
+- Exception in a thread "main" `javax.persistence.OptimisticLockException`:
-    - Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect):[entity.Guide#2]
+    - Row updated or deleted by another transaction (or unsaved-value mapping was incorrect):[entity.Guide#2]
 - Implementing a business process that spans through multiple transactions should be done using the versioning strategy to prevent lost updates.